Healthcare & Human Services

 This course is a supervised clinical experience in a healthcare facility with classroom learning that will prepare students to take the state CNA exam.
 Students will be job-ready and have hands-on experience.
 The knowledge gained will provide advantages for those pursuing higher education in a health-related field.

-SPORTS & HUMAN PERFORMANCE TRACK
+SPORTS & HUMAN PERFORMANCE

 - HEALTH SCIENCE EDUCATION